 Noise

-Electric bikes are far quieter than mopeds.
+Electric bikes are much quieter than mopeds.
 The electric motor makes very little noise.
-You might hear a humming sound if you ride an electric bike with a geared hub motor or a mid-drive motor.
-For most riders, the noise is not very noticeable.
+You might hear a humming sound from the motor.
+That’s about it.
 While riding an e-bike, you won’t bother your neighbors.

 Mopeds are much louder due to the gas motor.
-The engine can be heard from far away.
-This noise may annoy people in your neighborhood if you ride late at night or early in the morning.
+The noise may annoy people in your neighborhood if you ride late at night or early in the morning.
+Listening to a gas motor can also be annoying for the rider.
+If you ride a loud moped, consider wearing earplugs under your helmet.
+Noise is only an issue with gas mopeds. if you ride an electric moped, the sound is similar to an electric bike.

-Winner: E-bikes are quieter than mopeds because they have electric motors instead of gas.
+Winner: E-bikes are quieter than mopeds.

 Frame Design